-Members in each Class shall pay an annual fee to be determined by the board of directors.
-Annual fees shall be payable on the first day of the Corporation's fiscal year ("Due Date") or upon acceptance as a member.
+Members shall pay an annual fee to be determined by the board of directors.
+Annual fees shall be payable on the first day of the Corporation's fiscal year ("Due Date") or upon acceptance as a Fellow.
 There shall be no refund offered for members whose membership is terminated, regardless of the reason for termination.
 Membership dues shall not be prorated for members who join at varying times of the year.